Founder Lyndall Parris begins to speak in public about her dream of community living.

 Late 2013, the Co-op lodges a Development Application (DA) with Gosford Council for Stage one and two clusters therein.

 Working bees start on the property and are held regularly for members and friends

-In early 2014, the current memberships pass 50 with a community of 120 people.
+The current Narara Ecovillage Co-op memberships passes 50 with a community of 120 people.

-May 2014, the two cluster DA’s are approved by Gosford City Council with Stage 1 DA imminent.
+May, the two cluster DA’s are approved by Gosford City Council with Stage 1 DA imminent.
 Only one cluster development is taken forward.

 The Sydney Coastal Ecovillage (SCEV) Inc no longer with the task of kicking off an Ecovillage (NEV Co-op is the Ecovillage developer now) is replaced with the Narara Eco Living Network Inc (NELN) and organises regular outreach events including the inaugural Ecoburbia held at Narara Valley High School, just down the road from NEV.

 We have a Board of 7 members, John Talbott, our Project Director leading our Project Development, 4 teams – Community Development, Land, Buildings and Infrastructure and Business Development.
 The latter is the only team not in full swing.
 We also have various Working Groups set up to help the teams.

 March: Rob Stokes, the Minister for the Environment and the Central Coast came to our site to announce that we had won a grant for $70,000 to research a ‘smart grid’ for Narara Ecovillage.

 May: The Member’s Annual Contribution Hours (MACH) Working Group was set up to determine how each membership might contribute their annual 52 hours of community work.
 Also in May, the Steering Circle Implementation Working Group was set up to introduce into our structure, the much needed interface between the Board and the Teams.
 This important body will facilitate the aims and domains of our teams and assist communication flow throughout the organisation.
 The principals of Sociocracy, our chosen system of Governance are being further implemented.